Narennrs1/PHONEPE-PLUSE-VISUALIZATION/README.md

                       |___ andhra-pradesh
                       |    ...
                       |    ...
-*  As the Data are in various folder which was show above we us for loop for retrieve the data.
-Initailly we get the patha and store the path in one variable to get it.
-After get the data we use for loop to get the desired data
+*  As the Data are in various folders which were shown above we use for loop to retrieve the data.
+Initially, we get the path and store the path in one variable to get it.
+After getting the data we use for loop to get the desired data
   ```
       #Aggregated Trandsaction
       path1="Path of json file"